Intel says flawed EU antitrust decision underpins $1.2 billion fine

 The case is T-286/09 RENV Intel Corporation v Commission.

-Reporting by Foo Yun Chee; editing by Emelia Sithole-Matarise
+Reporting by Foo Yun Chee; editing by Emelia Sithole-Matarise and Louise Heavens